For Firewire Cameras:

-2) If the device is listed as shown below, as 'T1394bus OHCI TI' then it is using the Thesycon driver.
+2) If the device is listed as 'T1394bus OHCI TI', it is using the TI driver.

 3) You may have multiple devices – one for each firewire card in the computer, and one for any built in firewire controllers.
 Each card/controller may have different drivers installed.